nikantonelli/LeanKitUtils/README.md

 The Changes sheet can contain either 'Create' rows or 'Modify' rows.

 Field and Value cells are only used when the Action cell is set to Modify.
-Action cells set to Create instruct the importer to reference the data in the sheet/row named in the Item Sheet/Item Row cell pair.
+Action cells set to Create instruct the importer to reference the data in the sheet/row named in the Board Sheet/Item Row cell pair.
 The Group is compared to that on the command line (-g option) and only those rows matching will be used.

 ### Board Sheets